-I always dreamt of an African plains game safari.
+An African plains game safari is something I always dreamt of.
 My name is Sol Griffith, and I run Diamond Z Outdoors.
 We are a small (but growing) organization dedicated to wildlife conservation, promoting fair-chase hunting, preservation, and care of public land, and introducing the sportsman way of life to new hunters.

 Growing up, I was an avid reader, and “Green Hills of Africa” by Ernest Hemingway and “African Game Trails” By Theodore Roosevelt was always my first choice.
 I read both ten times each.
 I had a deep passion for hunting from an early age, and hunting the Dark Continent has always been a dream.